 - Less Stain Resistance (Unless Treated)

-- Synthetic (Not as Eco Friendly)
+- Synthetic (Not as Eco Friendly as other options)

 - Dirt Resistance